 San Francisco isn’t that big.
 A lot of tourists don’t realize that when they first arrive, though, so they rush off and rent a vehicle.

-In reality, you can explore most places on foot, by public transportation, or with a bike.
+In reality, you can explore most places on foot, by public transportation, or with a bike, it might even make you think of some of the best explorer quotes..
 If you’re an out-of-towner, it’s usually best to use public transportation or walk.
 Walking is free, and the buses are cheap.